MGEScan/mgescan/docs/source/tutorial.rst

-Tutorial: Using MGEScan on Galaxy Workflow
+.. _ref-mgescan-tutorial:

+QuickStart
 ===============================================================================

-Galaxy workflow is a web-based system to support data analysis on the web.
-MGEScan, identifying LTR and non-LTR in genome sequences are available on the Galaxy workflow with additional tools.
+MGEScan, identifying LTR and non-LTR in genome sequences are available on the Galaxy scientific workflow which is a web-based workflow software to support data analysis with various tools.

 Overview
 -------------------------------------------------------------------------------